juanmirod/pipe-promises/README.md

 > How can I add a initial value?

-pipePromises takes some functions as arguments and returns a promise, not another function.
-Is not a functional pipe or a reducer for promises, is a way to make a long chain of promises bereable.
+pipePromises takes some functions as arguments and returns a promise.
+Is not a functional pipe (it does not returns a function) or a reducer for promises (it doesn't take a initial value), is a way to make a long chain of promises bereable.
 If you want to add a initial value you can start with a constant function:

 ```javascript